pivotal/docs-tap/scst-scan/app-scanning-beta.hbs.md

 for their security posture.
 Scanning container images for known Common Vulnerabilities and Exposures (CVEs) implements this framework.
-This framework simplifies integration for new plug-ins by allowing users to integrate new scan engines by minimizing the scope of the scan engine to only scan and push results to an OCI compliant registry.
+This framework simplifies integration for new plug-ins by allowing users to integrate new scan engines and minimize the scope of the scan engine to only scan and push results to an OCI compliant registry.

 During scanning: